 If you’re trying to advance your cybersecurity career, there’s good news.

-There are many different roles in cybersecurity, and organizations are in desperate need of skilled personnel, with more than 4 million unfilled positions around the globe.
+There are many different job roles in cyber security, and organizations are in desperate need of skilled personnel, with more than 4 million unfilled positions around the globe.

 However, some organizations put their engineers in teams, enabling them to collaborate on projects.